 This information was gathered from the Bank for International Settlements

-The Bank for International Settlements is an international financial institution which is owned by member central banks.
+The Bank for International Settlements (BIS) is an international financial institution which is owned by member central banks.
 Its primary goal is to foster international monetary and financial cooperation while serving as a bank for central banks.
-Last updated from Wikipedia 2023-05-31T17:50:58Z.
+With its establishment in 1929, its initial purpose was to oversee the settlement of World War I war reparations.
+Last updated from Wikipedia 2024-04-10T12:57:25Z.

 Take-Down Requests

-If you represent the source for this content and would like us to remove this from our site, please submit a takedown request here and we will review it promptly.
+If you represent the source for this content and would like us to remove this from our site, please submit a takedown request above and we will review it promptly.

 Something here about the community discussion ground rules.
 Recently updated charts from the most popular data releases according to the Federal Reserve Economic Database (FRED).